MR4541/IEC2025/README.md

 *   `/shortage`: get a list of ingredients that are currently having a shortage.

 *   `/order`: send `POST` requests to this endpoint to make orders.

-## Order payload format

     The payload of an order is a list of objects in JSON, each with two attributes:
     *   `item_id`: the ID of the menu item being ordered.
     *   `quantity`: the requested amount of the item being ordered.

+*   `/analyze`: send a `POST` request with an entire chat history to get the streamed response token by token.
+    The chat history is a list of objects in JSON, each with two attributes:
+    *   `role`: either `user` or `assistant`, which are consistent with the OpenAI API.
+    *   `content`: the content of the chat message.